-I rejected Christianity because I no longer believed the claims made about the Bible and its teachings.
+I rejected Christianity because I no longer believe the claims made about the Bible and its teachings.
 I came to see that the Bible was not inspired, inerrant, or infallible.
-I came to see that a belief in the God of the Bible could not be sustained rationally, (this is why faith is necessary) and even if it could be, I wanted nothing to do with such a capricious, vengeful, homicidal God.
-I later came to see that the Bible claims for Jesus could not be sustained.
+I came to see that a belief in the God of the Bible could not be sustained rationally (this is why faith is necessary), and even if it could be, I wanted nothing to do with such a capricious, vengeful, homicidal God.
+I later came to see that the Biblical claims for Jesus could not be sustained.
 While I certainly think a man named Jesus roamed the Judean hillside during the time recorded in the Bible, the Jesus of the Bible is a myth.
-At best he was a revolutionary, a prophet who was executed for his political and religious beliefs. (and I still, to this day, have a real appreciation for the sermon on the Mount and a few other sayings attributed to Jesus)
+At best he was a revolutionary, a prophet who was executed for his political and religious beliefs (and I still, to this day, have a real appreciation for the sermon on the Mount and a few other sayings attributed to Jesus).

-My journey away from Christianity and the ministry took many anguished filled years. (you can read about this here) I didn’t arrive where I am today overnight.
+My journey away from Christianity and the ministry took many anguish-filled years.
+I didn’t arrive to where I am today overnight.
 I looked at progressive Christianity, the Emergent church, liberal Christianity, and even universalism.
 None of these met my intellectual need.
 None of them rang true to me.
-I made many stops along the slippery slope until I came to the place where I had to admit that I was an atheist. (and I still think saying, I am a Christian, means something)
+I made many stops along the slippery slope until I came to the place where I had to admit that I was an atheist (and I still think saying I am a Christian means something).

 The kind of Christianity I mentioned above hurts people and hurts our Country politically and socially.
-The Independent Fundamentalist Baptist (IFB) church movement has harmed countless people, sometimes scarring their lives so severely that recovery is almost impossible. (and telling people to get over it is not the answer) I weep most every day as I read emails from people whose lives have been destroyed by the extremes found in the IFB church movement.
+The Independent Fundamentalist Baptist (IFB) church movement has harmed countless people, sometimes scarring their lives so severely that recovery is almost impossible (and telling people to get over it is not the answer).
+I weep often as I read emails from people whose lives have been destroyed by the extremes found in the IFB church movement.
 My blog exists because I want to help people like this.
 I want them to have a safe place to work through the wreckage of their lives, lives ruined by their involvement in Evangelical and IFB churches.

 In many ways, I am still a pastor.
 I want to help other people.
 The difference now, or course, is that I don’t have an agenda.
-I don’t have a list beliefs that must be believed.
-If I can help someone walk the journey they are on with openness, honesty, and integrity, I am happy.
-I am concerned with their journey not their destination. (since I think we are all headed for the same final destination, death)
+I don’t have a list “truths” that must be believed.
+If I can help people walk the journey they are on with openness, honesty, and integrity, I am happy.
+I am concerned with their journey not their destination (since I think we are all headed for the same final destination, death).

 I too, Bruce, have prayed thousands of times to the Christian God and yet, like the universe itself, he yawns and remains silent.
 Instead of hoping for a God to fix what ails me, I have chosen to embrace my life as it is.
 I have chosen to try to change what I can and accept what I can’t.
 Above all, I have learned that it is what it is.